TZstatsADS/fall2022-project2-group4/README.md

 ![screenshot](doc/figs/map.jpg)

-In this second project of GR5243 Applied Data Science, we develop a *Exploratory Data Analysis and Visualization* shiny app on motor vehicle crash data collected by the **NYPD** released on [NYC Open Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).
+In this second project of GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on motor vehicle crash data collected by the **NYPD** released on [NYC Open Data](https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95).
 In particular, our project aims to analyze the effect of COVID-19 on the rate of traffic accidents and on the rate of severe accidents in NYC.
-See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: